veertuinc/anka-docs/content/en/docs/Anka Flow/create-vm.md

 **SSH to the VM and execute commands**

 SSH into the VM from the host where its running with the following command.
-`ssh anka@ip`, where ip is the Vm IP shown in `anka show <template>` command.
+`ssh anka@ip`, where ip is the Vm IP shown in `anka show {template}` command.

 To SSH into the VM from another host, first enable ssh port forwarding.
 Use [`anka modify`]({{< relref "docs/Anka CLI/command-reference.md#modify" >}}) command.

 ```
-anka modify <template> add port-forwarding --host-port 0 --guest-port 22 ssh
+anka modify {template} add port-forwarding --host-port 0 --guest-port 22 ssh
 rule added successfully
 ```
-When the port forwarding rule is successfully added, you will see the following in the `anka show <template>` output.
+When the port forwarding rule is successfully added, you will see the following in the `anka show {template}` output.

 ```
 port_forwarding